GLEN BURNIE MALL

 On October 24, 1981, a fire damaged stores on the north end of the complex.
 The center, except for Montgomery Ward, was closed while repairs -and the remainder of the renovation- could be completed.
 A grand re-opening was held for the New GLEN BURNIE MALL on November 21, 1981.
 Forty-one stores and services included Chess King, Foxmoor Casuals, Record Bar, Revco Drugs and Zales Jewelers.

 By this time, Toys "R" Us had been downsized into the eastern half of its original space.
 The store now encompassed 47,500 square feet.
-The western section was leased as a (49,000 square foot), Baltimore-based Epsteins department store, which welcomed its first shoppers on March 2, 1983.
+The western section was leased as a (49,000 square foot), Baltimore-based Epsteins department store.
+It welcomed first shoppers on March 2, 1983.

 Epsteins was in operation until January 1991.
-The space sat vacant until November 18, 1994, when it re-opened as a Richfield, Minnesota-based Best Buy.
+The space sat vacant until November 18, 1994, when a Richfield, Minnesota-based Best Buy made its debut.
 A & P had reconfigured their space as an A-Mart and then Plus Food Store discount grocery.
 This went dark in September 1983.

 The G.C.
 Murphy at GLEN BURNIE MALL, vacant since 1994, was shuttered, demolished and replaced by Dick's Sporting Goods.
 This 1-level (60,800 square foot) store held its grand opening in October 1995, as a mall-wide face lift was being done.
 The renovation was completed in November 1995.